dnsimple/terraform-dnsimple-cts/README.md

 * `meta.record_ttl`:`string` - (Optional) Valid TTL value which will be used for the A record. e.g. `600` - 10 minutes

 For an exmaple please refer to [test/web-service.json](test/web-service.json).
 And [DNSimple Provider](https://www.terraform.io/docs/providers/dnsimple/index.html).

+NOTE: In the example above as part of the filtering we exclude all events that are part of a Consul **connect proxy** service, as those events will result in duplication of DNS records.

 ## Developing the Provider